DOWNTOWN 500 MAGAZINE PRESENTS

 ” An artist’s value to the tribe is what he/she can do to support and keep it vital and vibrant.
 To do this, an artist has to be engaged and aware of what other members of the tribe are doing and support them.”

 DT 500 ZINE: – Signing under!
-This is precisely our agenda… Our pleasure to meet you mate!
-Tell us more about the place you are living today?
-What gigs you there?
-What is individual about its environment?
+This is our agenda too… Tell us more about the place you are living today?

 LOREN JAMES: – I live in the Red Hook district of Brooklyn.